UK Only: 0800 088 5553 | Contact

 Many of our customers decide to ask their bank to add their new title to their bank account and their credit cards.
 We include in each gift pack the Master Title Deed, accepted in many jurisdictions internationally which recognise Deed Poll documents.
 The Master Title Deed may be used to confirm your new title to your bank and even government agencies.
 Where local law permits, this will enable you to change the title on documents to Laird, Lord or Lady.

-No. There are no land taxes in Scotland and absolutely no other costs associated with buying or owning this land.
+No. There are no land taxes in Scotland and absolutely no other costs associated with this land.
 We maintain public liability insurance over the entire wood which will continue in force after your purchase.
 You will have no further expense to pay after the initial purchase price.